blog

 DURABILITY — “The surface will suffer impacts and abrasions.”

 This is where urethane-coated anti-chipping tapes and films show their real value.
 Modern anti-chipping tapes offer superior weatherability, transparency, and security from the chips and rust that result from kicked-up road debris.
-They can apply invisibly over paint and will not yellow over time in the harsh sun (a challenge with earlier generations).
+They can be applied invisibly over paint and will not yellow over time in the harsh sun (a challenge with earlier generations).

 Also, consider the newest ionomer pressure-sensitive films for their advancements in shock absorption.
 These adhesives make excellent door-and-hatch cushioning films at better cost performance than older urethane films.